-The panel welcomes UPNVJT's activities of promoting employability.
-In particular, the possibilities to absolve internships with a subject close to their study can improve the integration of theory and practice as do adequate and suitable courses and extra-curricular initiatives.
-The students' reports on the internships verify that the students get a useful insight into a company or organisation.
+The panel welcomes UPNVJT's activities of promoting employability in terms of strong contact and collaboration with industry and organisations.
+In particular, the possibilities to absolve internships with a subject close to their studies can improve the integration of theory and practice as do adequate and suitable courses and extra-curricular initiatives.
+The students' reports on the internships verify that they get a useful insight into a company or organization.